MBA Program Format and Structure

 Do you take into account undergraduate GPAs from various universities?Yes, if you attended more than one school we look at all of your grades when making an admissions decision.

 Do you give credit for graduate classes that could be transferred in?

 If you have not already received a graduate degree, we may give credit for graduate classes taken elsewhere.
 However, they must be accredited, approved by the Director of the MBA program, and be a grade of B or higher.
 Further, you may only transfer in a total of 12 hours toward your MBA.

-Yes, to be considered for admission we must receive your official GMAT score directly from the testing service.
+Yes, the GMAT or GRE is required of all applicants to be considered for admission to the MBA program.
+We must receive your official GMAT or GRE score directly from the testing service.

 Yes, we only accept scores from tests taken within the past 5 years.